ncar-xdev/jupyter-forward/README.md

 ## Overview

-Jupyter-forward performs the following tasks:
+Jupyter-forward simplifies the process of running `jupyter lab` on a remote machine by performing the following tasks on behalf of the users:

 1. Log into a remote cluster/resource via the SSH protocol.
 2. Launch Jupyter Lab on the remote cluster.
 3. Port forward Jupyter Lab session back to your local machine!

-## Motivation

-Jupyter-forward simplifies the process of running `jupyter lab` on a remote machine and allows users to mimic the behavior of the JupyterHub when the that remote machine is down for maintenance.
+4. Opening the port forwarded Jupyter Lab session into your local browser

 ## Usage